Zero-coder/LangChain-agent/README.md

 **Video**
 - LangChain Agents - Joining Tools and Chains with Decisions
 - https://www.youtube.com/watch?v=ziu87EXZVUE
-- Building Custom Tools and Agents with LangChain (gpt-3.5-turbo)
+- Building Custom Tools and Agents with LangChain (gpt-3.5-turbo)//In this video I look at how you can make your own custom tools to do a variety of tasks and how you can use the ChatGPT (gpt-3.5-turbo) API to do it.
 - https://www.bilibili.com/video/BV1DM4y1b7Hx/?spm_id_from=333.337.search-card.all.click&vd_source=f1822dbf53f171fdcf40ee09e9f405c1
 -
 [![lint](https://github.com/hwchase17/langchain/actions/workflows/lint.yml/badge.svg)](https://github.com/hwchase17/langchain/actions/workflows/lint.yml)